aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     Create your account using Account Factory in the AWS Control Tower console.

-    No matter the mechanism you choose, new accounts will automatically be blocked from use until fully guardrailed, the Accelerator will automatically execute, and accounts will automatically be ingested into AWS Control Tower.

 ??? faq "I tried to enroll a new account via Control Tower but it failed?"

     #### I tried to enroll a new account via Control Tower but it failed?

-    The state machine failed during the "Load Organization Configuration" step with the error "The Control Tower account: ACCOUNT_NAME is in a failed state ERROR"?
+    or "The state machine failed during the 'Load Organization Configuration' step with the error 'The Control Tower account: ACCOUNT_NAME is in a failed state ERROR'"

     If account enrollment fails within Control Tower, you will need to follow the troubleshooting steps [here](https://docs.aws.amazon.com/controltower/latest/userguide/troubleshooting.html).
 A common reason for this is not having the `ControlTowerExectution` role created in the account you are trying to enroll.
 Even after you successfully enroll the account, it is possible the state machine will fail at `Load Organization Configuration`.
-If you look at the cloudwatch logs you will see the error message:
+If you look at the CloudWatch logs you will see the error message:

     ```text
     There were errors while loading the configuration: The Control Tower account: ACCOUNT_NAME is in a failed state ERROR.
     ```

     This is because the Accelerator checks that there are no errors with Control Tower before continuing.
 In some cases Control Tower can leave an orphaned Service Catalog product in an **Error** state.
 You need to cleanup Control Towers Service Catalogs Provisioned Products so there are no products remaining in an error or tainted state before you can successfully re-run the state machine.

 ??? faq "Can I use AWS Organizations for all tasks I currently use AWS Organizations for?"